Gh0stR1pp3r/modis/README.md

 Go ahead and pull image from the hub - docker pull gh0str1pp3r/modis

-Main directory in the image - /usr/src/Modis
+Main directory in the image - /usr/src/Modis\

-Configuration file - /usr/src/Modis/launcher.py
+Configuration file - /usr/src/Modis/launcher.py\

-Module credentials - /usr/src/Modis/data.json
+Module credentials - /usr/src/Modis/data.json (unusable without GUI)

 Create launcher.py file with bot credentials in a folder of your choosing and map it to /usr/src/Modis/launcher.py with following contents:

 import modis